Popularity helps buffer Apple from Chinese state-media attacks

-SHANGHAI (Reuters) - Chinese Internet users are crying foul over the perceived unfair treatment doled out to Apple Inc by state-run media which has actively criticized the smartphone maker for the past two weeks over its warranty policy.
+SHANGHAI, March 27 (Reuters) - Chinese Internet users are crying foul over the perceived unfair treatment doled out to Apple Inc by state-run media which has actively criticised the smartphone maker for the past two weeks over its warranty policy.

 Apple and Volkswagen AG were singled out on March 15 by state-run China Central Television in its annual corporate malpractice expose.
 CCTV accused Apple of having discriminatory after-sales service in China compared to the rest of the world.

-CCTV’s flagship evening news program upped the war of words on Wednesday, citing the national quality watchdog as saying Apple would be punished it did not alter its policy on only offering one-year warranties for MacBook Air computers.

-“Apple must change its policy, or the administrative law enforcement authorities will severely deal with (them) in accordance with the relevant laws and rules,” it cited an unidentified official with the quality watchdog as saying.

-Other state-run outlets have also run articles and editorials criticizing Apple.
+Other state-run outlets have also run articles and editorials criticising Apple.
 On Wednesday, the Communist Party mouthpiece, the People’s Daily, ran an editorial attacking Apple for being filled with “unparalleled arrogance”.

 “Shameless People’s Daily jealously scolding people...
 A brain-dead product of the Cultural Revolution, old and so disgusting,” said one micro blogger.